yoren/gravityflow/readme.txt

 - Fixed an issue with the step status showing as complete before the step processing has started.
 - Fixed an issue with empty sections being displayed on the entry detail view.
 - Fixed an issue with the sidebar shortcode attribute for the status page.
+- Fixed an issue with dynamic assignee routing where the assignees don't update correctly after changing the value of a dependent field.

 = 1.4.1 =